UVa shooting stuns parents, leaders

 By that point, Armengol knew why.
 As the parent of the UVa first-year student, he’d been getting texts throughout the night and morning.

-"I'm worried about my son who is locked down in his dorm and unable to leave," said Armengol.
-"I'm worried about the active shooter still out and about.
-And I'm worried about the psyche of my son and all the other students at the university."
+“I’m worried about my son who is locked down in his dorm and unable to leave,” said Armengol, interviewed during the 12-hour lockdown.
+“I’m worried about the active shooter still out and about.
+And I’m worried about the psyche of my son and all the other students at the university.”

-Pastor Lynne Clements at the closest spiritual center to the shooting, Westminster Presbyterian Church, asserted in an email that the church has already begun planning its outreach to grieving students.
+Pastor Lynne Clements at the closest spiritual center to the shooting, Westminster Presbyterian Church, asserted in an email that the church promptly began planning its outreach to grieving students.

 “We are heartbroken at the violence that happened on the Grounds at UVa and in our neighborhood,” Clements wrote.